 Quietly Does It: Learning together for food justice on allotments

-We are working with allotment communities and local organisations in Norwich to understand how gardeners share knowledge, skills, and values to support food justice and benefit their communities.
-The findings will empower allotment communities to improve collaboration, facilitate learning, and fully realise allotment potential to contribute to food justice.
+We worked with allotment communities and local organisations in Norwich to understand how gardeners share knowledge, skills, and values to support food justice and benefit their communities.
+The findings empowered allotment communities to improve collaboration, facilitate learning, and fully realise allotment potential to contribute to food justice.

 Background